scientific-python/blog.scientific-python.org/content/posts/networkx/aTSP/finalizing-held-karp/index.md

 title: "Finalizing the Held-Karp Relaxation"
 date: 2020-07-07
 draft: false
-description: "Picking which method to use for the final implemention of the Asadpour algorithm in NetworkX"
+description: "Picking which method to use for the final implementation of the Asadpour algorithm in NetworkX"
 tags: ["gsoc", "networkx", "traveling-salesman-problem"]
 displayInList: true
 author: ["mjschwenne"]